realpython/materials/prompt-engineering/README.md

-# Practical Prompt Engineering
+# Prompt Engineering: A Practical Example

 This repository contains a practical example to showcase a few common prompt engineering techniques.
-It's the code base used in the associated Real Python tutorial on [practical prompt engineering](https://realpython.com/practical-prompt-engineering/).
+It's the codebase used in the associated Real Python tutorial on [practical prompt engineering](https://realpython.com/practical-prompt-engineering/).
 The project allows you to preprocess customer service chats using GPT-3.5 and GPT-4 using the OpenAI API.

 ## Setup